Serinette

 Most serinettes contain one rank of ten metal pipes at 2' pitch and play eight different tunes.
 Each tune lasts about 20 seconds and is normally of quick tempo and contains considerable ornamentation.
-A paper label pasted inside the lid listed the tunes available; one of the most common was “La petite chasse.”
+A paper label pasted inside the lid lists the tunes available; one of the most common was “La petite chasse.”

-Serinette construction was remarkably consistent; instruments built a hundred years apart by different makers can bear a strong similarity.
-Many builders worked in and around Mirecourt in the Lorraine region of France.
+Serinette construction was remarkably consistent.
+Instruments built a hundred years apart by different makers can bear a strong similarity.
+Many craftsmen worked in and around Mirecourt in the Lorraine region of France.

 The sound of the serinette is similar to that of the piccolo.